 If you enjoy getting out for good food and entertainment, you can get significant value from the card.
 Just keep in mind that its base rewards rate is just 1%.
-So consider having a backup card like the Citi® Double Cash Card, which offers 2% back on everything, to use on spending other than dining and entertainment.
+So consider having a backup card like the Citi® Double Cash Card from our partner, which offers 2% back on everything, to use on spending other than dining and entertainment.

 Also, note that while the card offers 2% cash back at grocery stores, that does not include superstores like Walmart and Target, nor does it include warehouse clubs like Costco and Sam's Club.